 With those characteristics in mind, the MLR estimates obtained here are likely overestimates for Klamath/Trinity ESU.
-When we compare divergence of the model estimates, mean squared errors (MSEs) were extremely large (error metrics not shown but see Table 3 for model comparisons).
+When we compare divergence of the model estimates, mean squared errors (MSEs) were extremely large (error metrics not shown but see Table A- 18 for model comparisons).
 However, when the error metric was scaled to the size of the contributing ESU, Klamath fell in the middle of the distribution (i.e., mean absolute arctangent percent error, MAAPE).
 Moreover, the small ESUs have very large MAAPE values, reflecting scaling and the DR over-estimation bias noted in Moran et al. (unpubl.).
 A prediction of 189 Klamath fish in this 2-week period is certainly higher than expected.
 However, we note that the 80% quantile was chosen to be conservative and is obviously higher than expected bycatch.

-Because DR and MLR each have distinct predictive strengths and limitations, and because neither is clearly more accurate for the application at hand, we favor combining the two estimates as an unweighted arithmetic mean for each sector/scenario (Table 5 and 6, Fig. 10).
+Because DR and MLR each have distinct predictive strengths and limitations, and because neither is clearly more accurate for the application at hand, we favor combining the two estimates as an unweighted arithmetic mean for each sector/scenario (Table A- 20, Table A- 21, Figure A- 23).

 In addition to the averaging of models, several other factors exert a dampening effect on bycatch forecasts for ESU impacts.
 For example, there can be pulses of fish-for example returning adults-that are hard to capture in predictive models, due to insufficient scale and density of temporal sampling (exactly the problem we faced here).
 However, because those same populations are sampled at different times of the year as migrating and feeding sub-adults, those unsampled impacts are mitigated to some extent.
 Also, in multinomial data, errors are distributed among classes, and well-characterized classes (ESUs) inform the less certain classes.
 In general, these effects and others serve to reduce the sensitivity to inputs for these forecasts.
-There's no question that this exercise pushed the margin of statistically sound compositional forecasting, however, we believe that by thoroughly mining both CWT and GSI data and by using conservative inputs and interpretation we have derived estimates that are consistent with obligations to apply the best available science and to reasonably evaluate impacts on listed ESUs that would not have been captured in the 2017 BiOp.
+There's no question that this exercise pushed the margin of statistically sound compositional forecasting, however, we believe that by thoroughly mining both CWT and GSI data and by using conservative inputs and interpretation we have derived estimates that are consistent with obligations to apply the best available science and to reasonably evaluate impacts on listed and other sensitive ESUs.
+Despite considerable effort, we found little if any evidence of impacts on listed ESUs that would not have been captured in the 2017 BiOp.